MPOcanes/MPO624-2018/COMPUTER_SETUP_INSTRUCTIONS.md

    2. Copy the workshop repo  https://github.com/Unidata/unidata-python-workshop onto your local machine.
 If you think you may want to contribute back to those materials, use **Fork** as in step II.
 If you just want a fixed copy, use **Clone or Download** (big green button).
 The installation page has other ways to get it -- you only need one of these.
 Again, put it in a meaningfully named directory — mine is (home)/Jupyter/unidata-python-workshop.

-   3. To launch yourself into Jupyter, in unidata's workshop _environment_, you will need to open a **Terminal** in Mac or **Command Prompt** in Windows.
+   3. To launch yourself into Jupyter, in unidata's workshop environment, you will need to open a **Terminal** in Mac or **Command Prompt** in Windows.
 Then, type these things there:

-      * **cd (your_directory)/unidata-python-workshop**
+      * **cd /(your_folder_path)/unidata-python-workshop**
       * **conda env create -f environment.yml**
         * (This will take several minutes as the _environment_ is prepared -- downloading all the packages from the Web).

-   * If all goes well, you can now activate this _environment_ (so all those packages are avalable), and launch!
+   * Once the environment has been created, enter it with _activate_ (so that all those packages are avalable).
       * Windows: **activate unidata-workshop**
       * Mac (bash shell): **source activate unidata-workshop**
+   * The moment of truth:
       * **jupyter notebook**

 If it's all correct, a browser window should now pop up, with Jupyter running in it!
 You will see your file tree, beginning from the folder you launch jupyter in. **explore, learn to operate, and feel free to edit the notebooks/???.ipynb** files!